Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/nodes/InsertKnot/documentation.md

 ### Note(s)

-* Other names for this node include: Add point.

 * Very similar functionality to the ***split curve*** node.
 Both nodes apply a point to a line, the ***insert knot*** node will place a control point on that curve, where as the ***split curve*** node will divide that curve into two separate primitives.

+* Other names for this node include: InsertKnot, Add point.

 ### Example(s)